mtth/kit/README.rst

         engine:
           pool_recycle: 3600

-* Run your project from the command line:

-  * Start the Werkzeug_ webserver
-  * Start Celery workers
-  * Start a shell in your project's context (using IPython_ if available)
-  * Start the Flower_ monitor tool
+* Run your project from the command line: Start the Werkzeug_ webserver, start Celery workers, start a shell in your project's context (using IPython_ if available), and start the Flower_ monitor tool

 * No more complicated and sometimes circular, import schemes: ``kit.Flask`` and ``kit.Celery`` always return the correct (and configured) application